K. M. Mani

-Karingozhackal Mani Mani (30 January 1933 – 9 April 2019) was an Indian politician and the chairman of Kerala Congress (M), one of the main factions of Kerala Congress, a party famous for farmers politics, church politics and fractionalism.
+Karingozhackal Mani Mani (30 January 1933 – 9 April 2019) was an Indian politician from Kerala and the long-time chairman of Kerala Congress (M), one of the principal factions of the Kerala Congress, a regional party known for its influence in agrarian and Christian-dominated regions of the state.
+He was a dominant figure in Kerala politics for over five decades and held several key ministerial portfolios, including Finance, Home, Revenue, and Law.

-He remains the longest-serving minister in the Government of Kerala, having continuously represented Pala legislative constituency since its inception in 1965 until his death in 2019.
+Mani remains the longest-serving member of the Kerala Legislative Assembly, having continuously represented the Pala constituency from its inception in 1965 until his death in 2019.
+His later political career, however, was marked by controversy, most notably the 2014–2015 bar bribery allegations, following which he resigned as Kerala’s Finance Minister in November 2015 after adverse observations by the Kerala High Court, even as the case remained under investigation.

 Early life

-He was born to Aliyamma and K. T. Mani of the Karingozhackal Family.
+He was born to Aliyamma and K. T. Mani of the Karingozhackal Family as a Syrian Catholic.
 He started his political career by being the Congress president of Marangattupilly ward.
 He was married to Congress veteran P. T. Chacko's cousin, Kuttiyamma, and has six children: five daughters—Elsa, Sally, Anie, Tessy and Smitha—and one son, Jose K. Mani present chairman of Kerala Congress (M).

 Political career

 Overview

 Mani practiced as a lawyer before entering into politics as an active member of the Indian National Congress.
 He served as the Kottayam DCC (District Congress Committee) Secretary from 1960 till 1964.

 He was minister for Home Affairs (April 1977 to September 1978 and again from October 1978 to July 1979).

 He was minister for Finance and Law (January 1980 – October 1981, December 1981 – March 1982 and again from May 1982 – March 1982 – March 1986), Irrigation and law (1987), Revenue and Law (1987), Revenue and Law (June 1991 to March 1996), Revenue and Law (2001 to 2006).
 He has never lost an election in the Legislative Assembly.